-Looking for a Truck Accident Attorney in Louisiana?
+Looking for a Truck Accident Attorney in Northeast and Central Louisiana including Monroe, Alexandria, and New Orleans?
 Contact us for our experienced attorneys at Creed & Creed Law today!

 In 2019, over 4,000 people died in crashes involving large commercial trucks.
 Approximately 82% of those who died were bicyclists, motorcyclists, pedestrians, or occupants of other vehicles.
 An estimated 90,000 large truck accidents cause injuries every year throughout the United States, including Louisiana.